On This Page

 Carrier-Agnostic Parcel Networks

 Retailers and logistics operators deploy Parcel Pending smart lockers across high-traffic locations.
 The Shell Service Stations partnership covers 540+ UK petrol forecourts; the GLS Italy alliance deploys hundreds of units across central and northern Italy.
-The open network model serves multiple carriers through unified infrastructure — 26,000+ units globally — supporting 24/7 secure access and returns processing, with solar-powered autonomous options available.
+The open network model serves multiple carriers through unified infrastructure, with 26,000+ units globally supporting 24/7 secure access and returns processing, and solar-powered autonomous options available.

 Technical Specifications